codatio/codat-docs/docs/bank-feeds-api/qbo-bank-feeds/qbo-bank-feeds-setup.md

 2. The original `linkURL` for the company and data connection contained an `otp` with a one hour expiration window.
 If this has passed, you'll need to generate a new `linkUrl`.
 To do this, call the [List connections](/codat-api#/operations/list-company-connections) endpoint to obtain a new `linkUrl` for the specified company and data connection.

 3. Redirect the SMB user to the new `linkUrl` to enable them to connect the new bank account to QBO.

+---

+## Read next

+Understand how the [SMB user connects their accounts](/bank-feeds-api/qbo-bank-feeds/qbo-bank-feeds-smb-user) to QBO.